tukue/scooter-app/README.md

 ## Overview

-This project implements a leaderboard and caching system for a scooter-sharing application using AWS services.
+This project implements a leaderboard and caching system for a scooter-booking application using AWS services.
 It leverages DynamoDB, ElastiCache Redis, and Lambda functions to provide efficient data storage, caching, and real-time leaderboard functionality.

 ## Key Components